 To provide a high quality short breaks service to disabled children and young people aged from birth to eighteen, who live in the Bridgend County Borough.
-A maximum number of 5 will attend at any one time and the service will address their individual needs, support their families, and promote their access to community services and facilities.
+A maximum of 5 children will attend at any one time and the service will address their individual needs, support their families, and promote their access to community services and facilities.